API Reference

 WeasyPrint also supports the rounded corners part of this module, including the border-radius property.

-WeasyPrint does not support the border images part of this module, including the border-image, border-image-source, border-image-slice, border-image-width, border-image-outset and border-image-repeat properties.
+WeasyPrint also supports the border images part of this module, including the border-image, border-image-source, border-image-slice, border-image-width, border-image-outset and border-image-repeat properties.

 WeasyPrint does not support the box shadow part of this module, including the box-shadow property.
 This feature has been implemented in a git branch that is not released, as it relies on raster implementation of shadows.